yenhao-huang/server-tuning/README.md

 ## Approach

-1. **Classify Tasks**
-   Use performance counters to identify and categorize the I/O patterns of different tasks.
+1. **Classify Tasks**: Use performance counters to identify and categorize the I/O patterns of different tasks.

-2. **Tune System Settings Based on Classification** Apply pre-validated configuration templates for each I/O pattern class.
+2. **Tune System Settings Based on Classification**: Apply pre-validated configuration templates for each I/O pattern class.

 ---